 for Polar Navigation

-In October 2017 the Marine Institute, will host a joint conference which combines e-Navigation Underway (North America) 2017 with Ocean Innovation 2017.
+In October 2017 the Marine Institute hosted a joint conference which combined e-Navigation Underway (North America) 2017 with Ocean Innovation 2017.

-Under the all-encompassing theme “Enhancing Technology and Innovation for Polar Navigation” the conference will examine e-navigation as it relates to the following areas:
+Under the all-encompassing theme “Enhancing Technology and Innovation for Polar Navigation” the conference examined e-navigation as it relates to the following areas:

 - Ice Navigation and Passage Planning (User Needs and Local Knowledge)